-Study examines Affordable Care Act's impact on uncompensated careDecember 27th, 2012 in Health /
+Study examines Affordable Care Act's impact on uncompensated careDecember 27, 2012 in Medicine & Health / Health

 The decision by several states not to expand Medicaid health insurance for the poor may create unintended cuts for hospitals that provide uncompensated care, according to a study by John Graves, Ph.D., a Vanderbilt policy expert in the Department of Preventive Medicine.